DarkStarSword/3d-fixes/Montague's Mount/README.md

 - Forced shadow maps to mono, which fixes some shadow alignment issues on the spot lights on the dock.
 - Fixed minor halo in water near rocks
-- Added two convergence presets on [ and ] keys for convienience.
+- Added two convergence presets on [ and ] keys for convenience.

 I have checked most areas, but haven't replayed the entire game with this update, so please let me know if you see any surfaces rendering incorrectly.